 \subsection{C$^+$/C/CO Structure}

-Most carbon in the neutral ISM is in the form of C$^+$, as Lyman continuum (LyC) photons are absorbed in the vicinity of OB stars, and the ionization energy of carbon is 11.26 eV, lower than that of hydrogen.
+Most carbon in the neutral ISM is in the form of C$^+$.
+Lyman continuum (LyC) photons are absorbed in the vicinity of OB stars, but the ionization energy of carbon is 11.26 eV, lower than that of hydrogen.
 Dense, shielded regions of the cold ISM contain a significant mass of C and CO, forming a layer-like structure, with a transition from C$^+$, to C, to CO, going from the outer regions of a cloud inwards.
 The C$^+$ abundance relative to the total carbon abundance is close to unity in the WNM and unshielded CNM.
 The C$^+$/C ratio is set by a balance between FUV photoionization and C$^+$ recombination, either directly with electrons or in the form of grain-assisted recombination.
-Given a large enough column density, the photoionization rate drops via the processes of dust-shielding and H$_2$ self-shielding.
-This allows the formation of a layer of gas where carbon is in the form of C. In the inner regions of the cloud, where C ionizing radiation has been fully absorbed, the C/CO ratio is set by CO formation (via different 'intermediary' molecules such as CH, OH, and O$_2$), and destruction via FUV photodissociation by photons with energy greater than 11.09 eV and the cosmic-ray (CR) destruction channel.
+Given a large enough column density, the photoionization rate drops via the processes of dust-shielding and H$_2$ shielding.
+This allows the formation of a layer of gas where carbon is in the form of C. In the inner regions of the cloud, where C ionizing radiation has been fully absorbed, the C/CO ratio is set by CO formation (via different intermediary molecules such as CH, OH, and O$_2$), and destruction via FUV photodissociation by photons with energy greater than 11.09 eV and the cosmic-ray (CR) destruction channel.
 With sufficient shielding from dust, H$_2$, and CO, carbon gas at the dense core of the cloud is fully converted into CO.
 In 1-dimensional PDR models, the physical parameters setting the C$^+$/C/CO transition structure are the Lyman-Werner band (11.2-13.6 eV) flux, gas density (or density profile), primary cosmic ray flux, and gas metallicity.

-The treatment of chemistry in the \citetalias{HSvD21} simulations is a hybrid time-dependent/steady-state approach, where a limited number of hydrogen chemical reactions is computed in a time-dependent treatment, while the abundances of additional species are computed in post-processing and assuming steady-state.
-The chemical reaction rate-coefficients are taken from the UMIST database \citep{McElroy2013}, while the photo-reactions are calculated using a HEALPIX 12-ray approximation to compute an effective shielding column for each gas particle.
+The treatment of chemistry in the \citetalias{HSvD21} simulations is a hybrid time-dependent/steady-state approach, where a limited number of hydrogen chemical reactions are incorporated in an on-the-fly treatment, while the abundances of additional species are computed in post-processing and assuming steady-state.
+The chemical reaction rate coefficients are taken from the UMIST database \citep{McElroy2013}, while the photo-reactions are calculated using a HEALPIX 12-ray approximation to compute an effective shielding column for each gas particle.
 The photodissociation rate of CO (and similarly C and H$_2$) is then computed by the expression